developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Schema Package Name

 This Managed Configuration allows an EMM or other tool that is consuming the OemConfig Schema to determine the Package Name of the Package that implements that Schema.
-- Since the Schema is published by the OemConfig package, if the Schema is obtained from that package by an EMM or tool through the Android system, the package name of that package is already known.
+*  Since the Schema is published by the OemConfig package, if the Schema is obtained from that package by an EMM or tool through the Android system, the package name of that package is already known.
-- But if the Schema for OemConfig is obtained by an EMM or tool some other way, such as by directly importing a Schema file, this Managed Configuration can be used as a confirmation and/or to determine the package to which Managed Configurations created using this Schema should be sent.
+*  But if the Schema for OemConfig is obtained by an EMM or tool some other way, such as by directly importing a Schema file, this Managed Configuration can be used as a confirmation and/or to determine the package to which Managed Configurations created using this Schema should be sent.

 ### Schema Contract Version

 This Managed Configuration allows an EMM or other tool that is consuming the OemConfig Schema to determine the Contract Version of that Schema that is being used.

 The Contract Version is expressed in the form _&lt;major&gt;.&lt;minor&gt;_ (i.e. 1.5).
-- The value of _&lt;major&gt;_ changes when there is significant change in the Managed Configurations supported by OemConfig, such as when a change of Android version enables major new functionality.
+* The value of _&lt;major&gt;_ changes when there is significant change in the Managed Configurations supported by OemConfig, such as when a change of Android version enables major new functionality.
-- The value of _&lt;minor&gt;_ changes when there is some less significant change in the Managed Configurations supported by OemConfig, such as when one or a few additional Managed Configurations are added.
+* The value of _&lt;minor&gt;_ changes when there is some less significant change in the Managed Configurations supported by OemConfig, such as when one or a few additional Managed Configurations are added.
-- Neither value value changes if changes to the Schema do not affect the Managed Configurations supported by OemConfig, such as when changes are purely cosmetic.
+* Neither value value changes if changes to the Schema do not affect the Managed Configurations supported by OemConfig, such as when changes are purely cosmetic.
-- See the Managed Configuration **Schema UI Revision** for more information about cosmetic changes that do not affect the Contract Version.
+* See the Managed Configuration **Schema UI Revision** for more information about cosmetic changes that do not affect the Contract Version.

 ### Schema UI Revision

 This Managed Configuration allows an EMM or other tool that is consuming the OemConfig Schema to determine the UI Revision of that Schema that is being used.

 The UI Revision is expressed in the form of a simple integer value (i.e. 3).
-- The value changes when there are changes to the Schema do not affect the Managed Configurations supported by OemConfig, but only affect the UI that might be generated based on that Schema.
+*  The value changes when there are changes to the Schema do not affect the Managed Configurations supported by OemConfig, but only affect the UI that might be generated based on that Schema.
-- Examples of cosmetic changes that might be indicated using this Managed Configuration include changes in the _Title_ or _Description_ of Managed Configuration or changes to the textual values displayed for a pull-down list of choices.
+*  Examples of cosmetic changes that might be indicated using this Managed Configuration include changes in the _Title_ or _Description_ of Managed Configuration or changes to the textual values displayed for a pull-down list of choices.
-- See the Managed Configuration **Schema Contract Version** for more information about changes that affect the Contract Version.
+*  See the Managed Configuration **Schema Contract Version** for more information about changes that affect the Contract Version.

 ### Schema Variant

 This Managed Configuration allows an EMM or other tool that is consuming the OemConfig Schema to determine the Variant of that Schema that is being used.

 The Schema Variant is expressed in the form of an identifying string and could have a variety of possible values.
-- By definition, all Schemas that have the same values for the Managed Configurations **Schema Package Name** and **Schema Contract Version** should be considered to implement subsets of the Master Schema associated by those two values.
+*  By definition, all Schemas that have the same values for the Managed Configurations **Schema Package Name** and **Schema Contract Version** should be considered to implement subsets of the Master Schema associated by those two values.
-- The Master Schema can be identified by a Schema Variant value of ***Master***.
+*  The Master Schema can be identified by a Schema Variant value of ***Master***.
-- All other Schema Variant values indicates various subsets of that Master Schema and those values is generally chosen to identify the class of Zebra Android devices that implement that subset of Managed Configurations, for example:
+*  All other Schema Variant values indicates various subsets of that Master Schema and those values is generally chosen to identify the class of Zebra Android devices that implement that subset of Managed Configurations, for example:
-    - The Schema Variant value ***Value Tier N*** might indicate the subset of Managed Configurations supported on Value Tier Zebra Android devices running Android Nougat.
+    * The Schema Variant value ***Value Tier N*** might indicate the subset of Managed Configurations supported on Value Tier Zebra Android devices running Android Nougat.
-    - The Schema Variant value ***Premium N-V1*** might indicate the subset of Managed Configurations supported on Premium Zebra Android devices running Android Nougat and that implement the V1 feature set.
+    * The Schema Variant value ***Premium N-V1*** might indicate the subset of Managed Configurations supported on Premium Zebra Android devices running Android Nougat and that implement the V1 feature set.

 ### Transaction ID

 This Managed Configuration allows an EMM to specify a Transaction ID that identifies a collection of configurations that can be performed by submitting a collection of Managed Configurations in a Bundle to OemConfig for processing on a Zebra Android device.

 OemConfig uses the Transaction ID value specified in this Managed Configuration to differentiate transactions submitted over time.
-- OemConfig processes Managed Configurations in a Bundle submitted to OemConfig if the Transaction ID is set to a different value than the value previously set.
+*  OemConfig processes Managed Configurations in a Bundle submitted to OemConfig if the Transaction ID is set to a different value than the value previously set.
-- The Transaction ID used can be any string value that is convenient for the EMM to use to identify the transaction.
+*  The Transaction ID used can be any string value that is convenient for the EMM to use to identify the transaction.
-- It is expected that a suitably different Transaction ID value is created by the EMM each time a new collection of Managed Configurations is created in accordance with the OemConfig Schema.
+*  It is expected that a suitably different Transaction ID value is created by the EMM each time a new collection of Managed Configurations is created in accordance with the OemConfig Schema.
-- While a Transaction ID value does not need to be unique, it should be different from any prior value recently used.
+*  While a Transaction ID value does not need to be unique, it should be different from any prior value recently used.
-- When creating and storing collections of Managed Configurations for long term use, it would be best practice to create truly unique values, such as by generating a GUID.
+*  When creating and storing collections of Managed Configurations for long term use, it would be best practice to create truly unique values, such as by generating a GUID.
-- If the EMM requests notification of the completion of a transaction, the Transaction ID is attached to the Transaction Result Intent to identify the transaction.
+*  If the EMM requests notification of the completion of a transaction, the Transaction ID is attached to the Transaction Result Intent to identify the transaction.

 ### Transaction Result Intent Type

 This Managed Configuration allows an EMM to request OemConfig to send a notification of the completion of a transaction by sending a Transaction Result Intent when it has finished processing the transaction.

 If sending a Transaction Result Intent is desired, this Managed Configuration MUST be set to indicate the type of intent to be sent.
--***startActivity***- an EMM Activity is notified of the completion of the transaction by sending an intent using the Android method _Context.startActivity()_.
+* ***startActivity***- an EMM Activity is notified of the completion of the transaction by sending an intent using the Android method _Context.startActivity()_.
-    - It is generally a best practice to specify values for one or more of the Managed Configurations **Transaction Result Intent Action**, **Transaction Result Intent Component**, or **Transaction Result Intent Extra Name** and **Transaction Result Intent Extra Value** to ensure that the intent is sent to the right Activity and/or to help differentiate the intent from others that might be sent to that Activity.
+    * It is generally a best practice to specify values for one or more of the Managed Configurations **Transaction Result Intent Action**, **Transaction Result Intent Component**, or **Transaction Result Intent Extra Name** and **Transaction Result Intent Extra Value** to ensure that the intent is sent to the right Activity and/or to help differentiate the intent from others that might be sent to that Activity.
--***startService***- an EMM Service is notified of the completion of the transaction by sending an intent using the Android method _Context.startService()_.
+* ***startService***- an EMM Service is notified of the completion of the transaction by sending an intent using the Android method _Context.startService()_.
-    - It is generally a best practice to specify values for one or more of the Managed Configurations **Transaction Result Intent Action**, **Transaction Result Intent Component**, or **Transaction Result Intent Extra Name** and **Transaction Result Intent Extra Value** to ensure that the intent is sent to the right Service and/or to help differentiate the intent from others that might be sent to that Service.
+    * It is generally a best practice to specify values for one or more of the Managed Configurations **Transaction Result Intent Action**, **Transaction Result Intent Component**, or **Transaction Result Intent Extra Name** and **Transaction Result Intent Extra Value** to ensure that the intent is sent to the right Service and/or to help differentiate the intent from others that might be sent to that Service.
--***sendBroadcast***- an EMM is notified of the completion of the transaction by sending an intent using the Android method _Context.sendBroadcast()_.
+* ***sendBroadcast***- an EMM is notified of the completion of the transaction by sending an intent using the Android method _Context.sendBroadcast()_.
-    - It is generally a best practice to specify values for one or more of the Managed Configurations **Transaction Result Intent Action** or **Transaction Result Intent Extra Name** and **Transaction Result Intent Extra Value** to help differentiate the intent from others that might be sent to the same receiver.
+    * It is generally a best practice to specify values for one or more of the Managed Configurations **Transaction Result Intent Action** or **Transaction Result Intent Extra Name** and **Transaction Result Intent Extra Value** to help differentiate the intent from others that might be sent to the same receiver.

 The Transaction ID value specified in the Managed Configuration **Transaction ID** is attached to the Transaction Result Intent to identify the transaction for which the notification is being sent.